 The first rise is part of the autolyse process, which is where protease and autolyse enzymes start to work.
 Basically, the protease enzymes break down the protein in the flour, whereas the autolyse enzymes make the sugars in the flour more accessible to yeast.

 You can use your electric pressure cooker like the Instant Pot on the Yogurt setting to speed up the first rise.
 The moderately warm temperature needed for yogurt incubation also creates the perfect environment in your Instant Pot for proofing dough.

 Simply grease the inner liner, add the dough and close with a lid.
 I am using a glass lid, so I can watch the dough and see when it has doubled.
 Using the Instant Pot reduces the rising time from a minimum of 45 mins (at room temperature) down to 20 to 30 minutes.

-The second rise helps with the structure of the bread.
+When you let the dough rise at room temperature a second time, it helps with the structure of the bread.
 After shaping a bread dough, a lot of the air bubbles that the yeast created are pushed out of the dough.
-By letting the dough sit in the pan, it has the chance for the yeast to work again – producing more air and bubbles in the dough.
+By letting the dough sit in the pan, it has the chance for the yeast to work again - producing more air and bubbles in the dough.